Click here for Frequently Asked Questions on a Toxic Multinodular Goiter.

 If treatment of a multinodular goiter is indicated, radioactive iodine or surgery is generally more effective in achieving a long-lasting solution to the problem compared to the use of medications alone.
 Although the hyperthyroidism may be treated initially with antithyroid medications, these medications will not usually achieve a permanent remission in patients with a multinodular goiter and hyperthyroidism.

 Many patients with a toxic goiter may not have elevated levels of radioactive iodine uptake, rendering treatment with this modality challenging.
-It may be possible to use recombinant TSH to stimulate radioactive iodine uptake in this subgroup of patients, although it is not yet formally approved for this indication.
+It may be possible to use recombinant TSH to stimulate radioactive iodine uptake in this subgroup of patients.
 See Effect of various doses of recombinant human thyrotropin on the thyroid radioactive iodine uptake and serum levels of thyroid hormones and thyroglobulin in normal subjects.
 J Clin Endocrinol Metab.
 2001 Apr;86(4):1660-4.
+The available evidence suggests that low dose (0.3 mg) Thyrogen improves the reduction in thyroid volume and treatment efficacy in subjects receiving radioactive iodine for the treatment of multinodular goitre Prestimulation with Recombinant Human Thyrotropin (rhTSH) Improves the Long-Term Outcome of Radioiodine Therapy for Multinodular Nontoxic Goiter J Clin Endocrinol Metab.
+2012 May 10.
+[Epub ahead of print]

-Furthermore, current research protocols are assessing whether lower doses of Recombinant TSH, perhaps 0.03mg, can be used as an adjunct to increase iodine uptake during treatment of toxic goitre as described in Low-dose recombinant human thyrotropin-aided radioiodine treatment of large, multinodular goiters in elderly patients.
+Furthermore, current research protocols are assessing whether lower doses of Recombinant TSH, perhaps 0.03mg, and perhaps lower doses of radioactive iodine, can be used as an adjunct to increase iodine uptake during treatment of toxic goitre as described in Low-dose recombinant human thyrotropin-aided radioiodine treatment of large, multinodular goiters in elderly patients.
 Eur J Endocrinol.
 2006 Feb;154(2):243-52 and Stimulation with 0.3-mg recombinant human thyrotropin prior to iodine 131 therapy to improve the size reduction of benign nontoxic nodular goiter: a prospective randomized double-blind trial.
 Arch Intern Med.
 2006 Jul 24;166(14):1476-82. and Stimulation with 0.3-mg recombinant human thyrotropin prior to iodine 131 therapy to improve the size reduction of benign nontoxic nodular goiter: a prospective randomized double-blind trial.
 Arch Intern Med.
-2006 Jul 24;166(14):1476-82
+2006 Jul 24;166(14):1476-82 and Radioiodine (131)I Treatment for Large Nodular Goiter: Recombinant Human Thyrotropin Allows the Reduction of Radioiodine (131)I Activity to Be Administered in Patients with Low Uptake.
+Thyroid.
+2011 May 13.
+[Epub ahead of print]

 FAQs